the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_functions/_index.md

 {{</aside>}}

-A completed part **B** will look similar to the image below.
+Your finished drawing will look similar to the image below.
 The colors of the cone and ice cream scoops are up to you!

 {{< figure src="images/courses/cs9/unit00/00_functions_icecream.png" width="200px">}}